What Is Hypothyroidism?

 Persistent fatigue and tiredness

-Tiredness that does not improve with rest, sensation of lacking energy for usual activities.
-It is the most common symptom and frequently the first to appear.
+Tiredness that doesn't improve with rest, a sense of lacking energy for usual activities.
+It's the most common symptom and often the first to appear.

 Cold intolerance

-Excessive sensitivity to cold, need for warm clothing when others are comfortable.
-Results from reduced thermogenesis due to hormonal deficit.
+Excessive cold sensitivity, needing warm clothing when others are comfortable.
+Results from reduced thermogenesis caused by hormonal déficit.

 Weight gain

-Modest weight gain (3-5 kg) due to reduced basal metabolism and water retention (myxedema).
-Hypothyroidism does not cause obesity — larger gains require additional investigation.
+Modest weight gain (3-5 kg) from reduced basal metabolism and water retention (myxedema).
+Hypothyroidism doesn't cause obesity — larger gains require additional investigation.

 Constipation

-Slowing of intestinal motility (peristalsis).
-Frequently one of the most uncomfortable complaints and one of the first to improve with treatment.
+Slowed intestinal motility (peristalsis).
+Often one of the most uncomfortable complaints and one of the first to improve with treatment.

 Dry skin and brittle hair

-Dry, rough, and flaky skin.
+Dry, rough, flaky skin.
 Thin, brittle hair with increased shedding.
 Fragile, ridged nails.
-Result from reduced cell turnover.
+All result from reduced cell turnover.

 Bradycardia and cognitive changes